clearlinux/vm-timing-report/README.md

     sudo spin-from-raw.sh $PATHTORAWFILESYSTEM

+If you are testing CentOS, please see README.CentOS.md If you are testing Ubuntu, you can generate a compatible raw filesystem using the following command: (This will create a 14.04 system)

+    sudo gen-ubuntu-rawfs.sh

 Once this is complete, you should have a new "rootfs.img" as a backing file for your operating system images.
 Now you should create some test images: